aettic/slither/readme.md

 Houses descriptions for all items in the game, organized by itemID.
 Can contain lots of information, such as what type of object it is, whether it has any magical abilities, or gives a boost to armor or damage, etc. All items share a common set of traits, all of which start as False, and are turned on for individual items based on needs.

 #### creature.py
 Creates creature objects to be used for combat.
-Includes elements like HP, descroptions, item drops, weapons, etc., as well as functions for combat.
+Includes elements like HP, descriptions, item drops, weapons, etc., as well as functions for combat.

 #### npc.py
 Used to generate non-player character objects which can be interacted with, including dialogue options, and globalStatus booleans which can allow for choices to seriously affect the way the game plays.